 About

-Launched in 2019 by the Boch Center, the Folk Americana Roots Hall of Fame (FARHOF) is Boston’s premier cultural and educational initiative celebrating America’s rich musical heritage.
-Located inside the historic Wang Theatre, FARHOF honors the legacy and ongoing evolution of Folk, Americana, and Roots music - genres that have shaped the social and cultural fabric of the nation.
+Founded by the Boch Center in 2019, the Folk Americana Roots Hall of Fame (FARHOF) celebrates the music that tells America’s story.
+Located inside Boston’s historic Wang Theatre, FARHOF preserves and honors the legacy and continuing evolution of Folk, Americana, and Roots music, genres that have shaped the nation’s culture, reflected its defining moments, and inspired generations of artists.

-FARHOF is guided by an advisory board of iconic artists and industry leaders, including Keb’ Mo’, Joan Baez, and Noel Paul Stookey, with permanent and rotating exhibits curated by Deana McCloud and Bob Santelli of The Museum Collective.
-Together, they bring deep expertise and passion to the mission: honoring the past, celebrating the present, and nurturing the future of American roots music.
+FARHOF is guided by an advisory board of renowned artists and industry leaders, including Keb’ Mo’, Joan Baez, and Noel Paul Stookey.
+Its permanent and rotating exhibitions are curated by Deana McCloud and Bob Santelli of The Museum Collective, with select exhibitions and programming developed in partnership with the Bruce Springsteen Center for American Music.

 Book a tour today HERE